ossf/package-analysis/README.md

 To run the analysis code locally, the easiest way is to use the Docker image `gcr.io/ossf-malware-analysis/analysis`.
-This can be built from `./build/build_docker.sh`.
+This can be built from `./build/build_docker.sh`, or the public images can be used instead.

 This container uses `podman` to run a nested, sandboxed ([gVisor]) container for analysis.

-The following commands will dump the JSON result to `/tmp/results`.
+The commands below will dump the JSON result to `/tmp/results`.

 [gVisor]: https://gvisor.dev/